awaisajaz1/air_savant/README.md

 ![System Architecture](https://github.com/awaisajaz1/air_savant/blob/main/DE%20Architecture.png)

-The project is designed with the following components:
+The project is designed with the following tools:

 - **Data Source**: We use `randomuser.me` API to generate random user data for our pipeline.
 - **Apache Airflow**: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.
 - **Apache Kafka and Zookeeper**: Used for streaming data from PostgreSQL to the processing engine.
 - **Control Center and Schema Registry**: Helps in monitoring and schema management of our Kafka streams.
 - **Apache Spark**: For data processing with its master and worker nodes.
-- **Cassandra**: Where the processed data will be stored.
+- **MYSQL**: Where the processed data will be stored.

 ## What You'll Learn